 Rolled fingerprint: A fingerprint image collected by rolling the finger across a livescan platen or paper fingerprint card from nail to nail.

 For units with platens smaller than 1.6” x 1.5”, rolled images should not be captured.
-It should be noted that the very small platens associated with FAP 10 might not capture of the fingerprint resulting False Non-Match Rate when compared to a large database.
-It is strongly recommended that single-finger units be a minimum level of FAP 30 .
+It should be noted that the very small platens associated with FAP 10 might not capture a sufficient area of the fingerprint for certain applications, resulting in a high False Non-Match Rate when compared to a large database.
+It is strongly recommended that single-finger units be a minimum level of FAP level 30 for mobile applications (other than unlocking the mobile device using the embedded sensor).

 Gray levels